jbcoe/value_types/DRAFT.md

 ### Unobservable null state and interaction with `std::optional`

-Both `indirect` and `polymorphic` have a null state which is used to implement move.
+Both `indirect` and `polymorphic` have a null state that is used to implement move.
 The null state is not intended to be observable to the user.
 There is no `operator bool` or `has_value` member function.
 Accessing the value of an `indirect` or `polymorphic` after it has been moved from is erroneous behaviour.